Prof. Edmund Richardson

 |Member of the Institute for Middle Eastern and Islamic Studies|

 I’m interested in how people relate to the past - and the fragility and wonder of those relationships.

-My research is on cultural history and the afterlives of the ancient world: from medieval tales of Alexander the Great (where he visits the land of giant spiders and courts the Queen of the Amazons), to Greek drama on the Broadway stage.
-I'm fascinated by characters on the edges of many histories: the prophet who couldn’t get the end of the world right.
-The headmaster who bludgeoned his wife to death, then sat wearily back down to his Latin.
-The con-artist turned famous archaeologist.
+My research is on the afterlives of the ancient world: from medieval tales of Alexander the Great (where he flies to the stars and meets the Queen of the Amazons), to Greek drama on Broadway.
+I'm fascinated by characters on the edges of many histories: how forgotten stories can change the way we see the world.

-I was named one of the AHRC/BBC New Generation Thinkers for 2016-17 - one of ten academics selected to work with the BBC to develop programs based on their research.
+In 2016, I was named one of the AHRC/BBC New Generation Thinkers - one of ten academics selected to work with the BBC to develop programs based on their research.
 I've broadcast on everything from Victorian ghost-hunters to the search for Alexander the Great's tomb.
-I'm always more than happy to speak to schools and other external groups - about topics from Alexander the Great's lost cities to Victorian con-artists.
+I'm always more than happy to speak to schools and other external groups, about topics from Alexander the Great's lost cities to Victorian con-artists.
 You can read an interview with the AHRC about my work here, and one with the Guardian here.

 I'm a member of the Durham Centre for Classical Reception, which aims to promote the interdisciplinary study of the afterlives of ancient Greece and Rome.

 I welcome enquiries from prospective PhD students and postdoctoral researchers, interested in topics related to Classical Reception.